VangelisTsiatouras/machine-learning-msc/README.md

 # Machine Learning M.Sc.

 This repository contains all the assignments of the M.Sc.
 Machine Learning course in Computer Science at University of Athens.
-These assignments cover a broad area of Machine Learning techniques, from simple regression problems to applying deep learning practices.
+These assignments cover a broad area of Machine Learning techniques, from simple regression problems to applying deep learning algorithms.

 ### Linear Regression (Assignment 1)